 The information in this brochure relates to the whole application process which runs from 1 September 2023 to 31 August 2024.
-It was correct in June 2023 and is subject to change throughout the academic year.
+It is correct in July 2023, and is subject to change throughout the academic year.

-Responsibility for information printed here relating to academies or the free school lies with the governing body of the school concerned, and not with Kingston Council or Achieving for Children.
+Responsibility for information printed here relating to academies, voluntary aided or free schools lies with the governing body of the school concerned, and not with Kingston Council or Achieving for Children.

-School Admissions, Achieving for Children, Guildhall 2, Kingston KT1 1EU
+If you have any questions regarding school admissions, please contact: School Admissions, Achieving for Children.
+Guildhall 2, Kingston KT1 1EU